mark-theshark/rubyonrails/README.md

  * API call #2 to demo in a browser: http://(your app host name)/api/get_posts.json?term=

  * start debugger command: rdebug-ide --host 0.0.0.0 --port 1234 --dispatcher-port 1234 -- bin/rails s

+ * create a launch.json in VS Code that listens for r-debug

+ * make a breakpoint and start the debugger in VS Code, go to the app's route in a browser where the breakpoint is set, and it should break